 The boss said that she doesn’t have to sign or return the forms.
 The students should just wait a reasonable amount of time and if they don’t hear back from her, assume they have permission to spend the money.
 Seeing as the institution has a form and the form has a place for a signature, having the boss refuse to sign and return the form seems a bit ludicrous to me.
 And . . . it begs the question, how long is a reasonable time to wait?

 In Spring of 2018 the Student activities board submitted a request to attend the NACA Conference in Ontario, CA from November 8th thru November 11th.
 They were not informed that they could not attend until October 2018, some 6 month after sending in the request, and only 1 month before the conference.
 Does this mean a 6 month wait is considered reasonable?
-What if the students only wait 2 months?
+What if the students only wait 2 months before making their purchases?
 Would there be repercussions for spending money that was not approved?

 Link to Request for Spending Form: Request for Spending Form